 Clown.
 This clown is a sweet little toddler teddy bear wearing her polka dot pajamas, rainbow wig, and Julian’s silly clown collar.
 Make her scary or sweet with face paint and red nose.
 You can add the clown accessories to any set of colorful pajamas.
 Adorable for a toddler on up through a grade schooler.

 Mouse (or any other gray animal).
 First check out Primary.com where you can save 25% with code AFF25PCT.
-If all 50 shades of gray are sold out on Primary.com, you might need to get a little creative.
-I had to piece together this little outfit with American Apparel karate pants (and Leveret leggings come in many colors) plus the baby long sleeve T-shirt.
+If all 50 shades of gray are sold out on Primary.com, you might need to get a little creative with Leveret leggings (so many colors).
 You can add cute mouse ears with tail (and bow tie!?) or extra bits from any other gray animal you love.
 These jammies come in asphalt (dark gray) or heather plus a ton of other colors to be your canvas.
 So if you have a piggie snout or duck bill lying around, solid pajamas might be your ticket!

 Brobee and Plex.
 Yo Gabba Gabba character pajamas are two for $20 — what are you waiting for?
 Choose one or share with a friend later!

 Woody and Buzz.
-Toy Story superstars, Woody and Buzz (add a cowboy hat for Woody ($7) and a space ranger helmet for Buzz.
-Cool space gloves for about $9.
-A versatile space helmet is about $6 or a fancy Buzz helmet is about $21.
-If you’re considering a full-on jet pack for another $11, I might direct you out of the pajama section and back toward a complete costume.)
+Another favorite in my house!
+Toy Story superstars, Woody and Buzz (add a cowboy hat for Woody for $11).
+If you decide to accessorize for Buzz with a cool space gloves for about $7; a versatile space helmet for $7; and a full-on jet pack for another $11, I might direct you out of the pajama section and back toward a complete costume instead.

 Christmas Elf.
 These green stripe pajamas can turn your child into a Christmas elf as soon as you find a funny elf hat.
 If it feels a little incomplete, you can add a DIY red vest.
 Boom.
 These jammies also work for your holiday card photo shoot which you should totally already be working on.